Apple Ropes In ‘Top Gun: Maverick’ Director To Helm Brad Pitt F1 Movie

-Apple Studios has enlisted Joseph Kosinski, the director of Top Gun: Maverick (2022), to helm an upcoming Formula One movie.
-The film will star Brad Pitt, as confirmed by the production company on 7 June.
+Apple Studios has roped in Joseph Kosinski, the director of Top Gun: Maverick (2022), to helm an upcoming movie based around the sport of Formula One.
+The F1 movie will star Brad Pitt, as confirmed by the production company on 7 June.

 While its script has been written by Ehren Kruger, seven-time F1 world champion Sir Lewis Hamilton is one of the producers of the film.